andreivisan/andreivisan.github.io/_posts/2016-01-19-task-manager-using-node-js-eventemitter-and-eventsource.md

 The `EventSource` interface is used to receive server-sent events.
 It connects to a server over HTTP and receives events in text/event-stream format without closing the connection.
 So, in a way, it acts like a web socket by keeping an open communication with the server until this connection is specifically closed.

 An important fact that is worth mentioning is that `EventSource` is not supported on IE (Internet Explorer).
-So, in case you want to use something simillar that is compatible with IE as well then web sockets are the safe bet.
+So, in case you want to use something similar that is compatible with IE as well, then web sockets are the safe bet.

 ### The code